-GO toll for vehicles weighing over 3.5 t
+GO toll for motor vehicles weighing over 3.5 t

 table of content

 Vehicles with a maximum gross vehicle weight of over 3.5 tonnes, including lorries, buses and large motorhomes, are subject to a general distance-based toll (GO toll) on motorways and express roads in Austria.
-These vehicles must be equipped with a certified on-board unit (e.g. GO box) before using any motorways or express roads.
-These units are electronic devices that use microwave technology to communicate with the toll gates.
+These motor vehicles must be equipped with a certified on-board unit (e.g. GO box) before using any motorways or express roads.
+Such a vehicle device communicates with the toll portals using microwave technology.

-Drivers of vehicles with a maximum gross vehicle weight of over 3.5 tonnes.
+Drivers of motor vehicles with a maximum gross vehicle weight of over 3.5 tonnes.

-These rules apply to all drivers in Austria.
+These rules apply to all persons participating in road traffic in Austria.

-The prescribed toll charge can only be paid if a vehicle is equipped with a functioning and properly installed on-board unit (e.g. GO box).
+The prescribed toll charge can only be paid if a registered motor vehicle is equipped with a functioning and properly installed on-board unit (e.g. GO box).

-GO boxes can be purchased from numerous GO sales points (→ ASFINAG)German text.
+GO boxes can be purchased from numerous GO sales points (→ ASFINAG).

 - Vehicle registration certificate as a minimum

-- Documents proving the EURO emissions class or drive system (for fully electric vehicles or fully hydrogen fuel cell-powered vehicles, „E/H2“)
+- Evidence of the characteristics relevant to the tariff of EURO emissions class or drive system (for fully electric vehicles or fully hydrogen fuel cell-powered vehicles, „E/H2“)

 Costs and fees

 The rates depend on various factors, including the number of axles, mileage and EURO emissions class and drive system (for fully electric vehicles or fully hydrogen fuel cell-powered vehicles).
-The EURO emissions class of any vehicle with a maximum gross vehicle weight of more than 3.5 t affects the amount of the toll due.
-The lower the emissions, the cheaper the toll.
+The "cleaner" you are on the road, the cheaper the toll rate.

 On the following Alpine crossings with high maintenance costs, higher rates apply on route toll sections for vehicles with a maximum gross weight of more than 3.5 t: